 Each label's symbol, text, placement, overlap rules, and so on is represented with a

-LabelDefinition and is constructed to conform to label properties defined in the Web map specification for labels.
-In order to provide a more accurate representation of labels created using ArcGIS Pro (for a mobile map package, for example), additional label properties are defined that are not included in the web map specification.
+AGSLabelDefinition and is constructed to conform to label properties defined in the Web map specification for labels.
+In order to provide a more accurate representation of labels created using ArcGIS Pro (for a mobile map package, for example), ArcGIS Runtime defines additional label properties that are not included in the web map specification.
 These properties provide additional control for things like the layout, orientation, and stacking of label text and label overlap behavior.
 See the

 Most properties for a label definition are optional and will use a default value if not assigned explicitly.
 At a minimum, you must provide an expression that defines the label text and a symbol (with at least color, font size, and type) to display labels for a layer.
 Refer to the label properties section for a description of some common properties available for label definitions.